-The student schedule used to determine funding-level eligibility for home-bound students will be dependent on when the student began receiving home-bound services and whether the student established attendance in a program other than the home-bound program during the current school year, prior to the applicable count date.
+The student schedule used to determine funding-level eligibility for home-bound students will be dependent on when the student began receiving home-bound services and whether the student established attendance in a program other than the home-bound program.

-Students receiving home-bound services from the start of the school year and through at least the applicable count date:
+Students receiving home-bound services from the start of the school year and through at least the count date:

-- These students have not attended at a district school building during the current school year (prior to the count date), and have only received education through home-bound services. - Funding level is determined based on the instructional time the student is scheduled to receive while home-bound. - Attendance documentation from the home-bound program showing the student established attendance on the count date (or, alternatively, before the count date and within 30 days following the count date) should be provided at audit.
+- These students have not attended at a district school building during the current school year (prior to the count date), and have only received education through home-bound services. - Funding level is determined based on the instructional time the student is scheduled to receive from the home-bound services provider. - Attendance documentation from the home-bound program showing the student established attendance on the count date (or, alternatively, before the count date and within 30 days following the count date) should be provided at audit.

-Students starting home-bound services after the start of the school year but on or within 30 days following the count date:
+Students starting homebound services after the start of the school year but on or within 30 days following the count date:

-- These students have established attendance at a district school building during the current school year (prior to the count date), but did not meet the attendance requirement on or within 30 days following the count date at the district school building. - Funding level is determined based upon the scheduled instructional time as evidenced by the student's schedule at the time the student began receiving home-bound services.

-• Attendance documentation should be provided from both the district school (prior to beginning homebound services) AND from the home-bound services provider (on the count date or within 30 days following the count date).
+- These students have established attendance at a district school building during the current school year (prior to the count date), but did not meet the attendance requirement on or within 30 days following the count date at the district school building. - Funding level is determined based upon the scheduled instructional time as evidenced by the student's schedule at the time the student began receiving homebound services. - Attendance documentation should be provided from both the district school (prior to beginning homebound services) AND from the home-bound services provider (on the count date or within 30 days following the count date).